appsody/website/content/docs/stacks/modify.md

 cd ../templates/<template-name>
 ```

-3. Edit `.appsody-config.yaml` to use your stack:
+3. Edit `.appsody-config.yaml` to use your built stack:
 ```
 stack: <org-name>/<stack-id>
 ```